 To evaluate CoSpar, we revisited this experiment after discarding over 90% of clones, and we specifically retained clones that show the least bias in reprogramming outcomes.
 Despite deliberately using down-sampled low-quality data, CoSpar recapitulated fate bias: the predicted progenitors of reprogrammed cells share 73 out of 100 marker genes with the ground truth population (Fig. 5f).
-Among the genes most strongly predictive of fate were Apoa1, Spint2, Col1a2, Peg3, as well as Mettl7a1, which was found to improve reprogramming14 (Supplementary Fig. 4ab).
-These genes could be associated with fate bias with as few as 1% of the original clones, even when deliberately selecting clones with minimal fate bias (Fig. 5de).
-By contrast, the analytical approach used in the original study14 fails to identify fate-predictive gene expression after such severe reduction in data quality (Fig. 5ef; Supplementary Fig. 4b).
+Established marker genes are among our top predictions: Apoa1, Spint2, Col1a2, Peg3, as well as Mettl7a1, which was found to improve reprogramming14.
+These genes could be associated with fate bias using as few as 5% of the original clones, even when deliberately selecting clones with minimal fate bias (Fig. 5de; Supplementary Fig. 4b).
+By contrast, the analytical approach used in the original study14 failed to identify fate-predictive gene expression after such severe reduction in data quality (Fig. 5ef; Supplementary Fig. 4b).
 Further, CoSpar performed robustly when using only clonal data from the final time point of the experiment (Fig. 5gh; Supplementary Fig. 4cde).

 As in hematopoiesis, it is instructive to see the information encoded in clonal relationships.
 When applying CoSpar without clonal data, we found that CoSpar predicts the same early fate biases (Fig. 5g, Middle panel), but is again sensitive to the distance metric used (Fig. 5h).
 A different distance metric performs best here from the hematopoiesis dataset, suggesting that there is no simple ‘best-practice’ approach to dynamic inference in the absence of clonal data.